 Revocation of Ex-officio Status

 i.
-The Assembly may revoke the ex-officio status of an ex-officio organization for failure to satisfy attendance requirements, negligence in representing a respective constituency, deficiency in support of the activities and operations of the SGA, or default on other responsibilities determined by the Assembly.
-The procedure for revocation of ex-officio status is as follows:
+The Assembly may revoke the Ex-Officio status of an Ex-Officio organization for failure to satisfy attendance requirements, failure to complete the required office hours, failure to complete the required constituent contact hours, negligence in representing a respective constituency, deficiency in support of the activities and operations of the SGA, or default on other responsibilities determined by the Assembly.
+The procedure for revocation of Ex-Officio status is as follows:

-A motion to consider the revocation of the ex-officio status of an ex-officio organization for good cause must be adopted by the majority of the total membership of the Assembly.
+A motion to consider the revocation of the Ex-Officio status of an Ex-Officio organization for good cause must be adopted by the majority of the total membership of the Assembly.

 If a motion to consider the revocation is adopted by a majority, then the Student Body President and the President of the Assembly shall jointly convene a hearing for all SGA members.
 At this hearing, the case for revocation shall be presented.
 The ex-officio organization in question shall have the opportunity to present a defense against these charges.

 At the Assembly Meeting subsequent to the hearing, the party must move for the formal revocation of the ex-officio status of the ex-officio organization.
-The ex-officio organization in question shall have the opportunity to address the Assembly.
-The ex-officio status of the organization in question may be revoked by a two-thirds (2/3) vote of the Assembly.
+The Ex-Officio organization in question shall have the opportunity to address the Assembly.
+The Ex-officio status of the organization in question may be revoked by a two-thirds (2/3) vote of the Assembly.

-No consideration for the revocation of the ex-officio status of an ex-officio organization may be entertained more than once for the same charge in a single term.
+No consideration for the revocation of the Ex-Officio status of an Ex-Officio organization may be entertained more than once for the same charge in a single term.

 ii.
-If the ex-officio status of an ex-officio organization is revoked by the Assembly, the organization shall immediately forfeit all of the rights and privileges of an ex-officio organization.
-The organization may not repetition for ex-officio status until the next student government administration takes office.
+If the Ex-officio status of an Ex-officio organization is revoked by the Assembly, the organization shall immediately forfeit all of the rights and privileges of an ex-officio organization.
+The organization may not repetition for ex-officio status until the next Student Government Administration takes office.

 Ratified: 10/18/06